 - Grab a small bowl and add your currants, raisins and sultanas, squeeze in the juice of one orange and leave to soak.

-- In a small pot add your milk and heat until lukewarm (skin temp) remove from the heat and add your dried yeast and set aside to activate.
+- In a small pot add the milk and heat until lukewarm (skin temp).
+Remove from the heat and add the yeast and set aside to activate.

-- Grab a large mixing bowl or kitchen mixer and add the flour, spices, mixed peel, salt, your bowl of currants, raisins and sultanas plus the juice, brown sugar, egg, milk yeast mix, oil, zest and grate in the chilled butter.
+- Grab a large mixing bowl or kitchen mixer.
+Add the flour, spices, mixed peel, salt, the bowl of currants, raisins and sultanas with the juice, brown sugar, egg, milk yeast mix, oil, zest and grate in the chilled butter.

 - Incorporate all ingredients into a ball and knead for 5 minutes, or if you are using a mixer place on a low speed for 5 minutes until a dough has formed and is well kneaded.
-(Your dough will seem sticky but once proved if will be ok.)
+(See note 1)

-- Remove the dough from your mixing bowl and place into a clean greased bowl and cover with cling wrap.
-Allow to prove for 2 hours or until the dough has doubled in size.
+- Remove the dough from the mixing bowl and place into a clean greased bowl and cover with plastic wrap.
+Allow to prove in a warm place for 2 hours or until the dough has doubled in size.

-- While your dough if proving make your sweet butter cinnamon spread, add the sugar and cinnamon to the softened butter and mix until well combined.
+- While the dough if proving make the sweet butter cinnamon spread.
+Add the sugar and cinnamon to the softened butter and mix until well combined.

-- Once your dough has doubled in size, line your baking tray with grease proof paper.
-Remove your proved dough from the bowl and place onto your lightly floured bench.
+- Once the dough has doubled in size, line a baking tray with grease proof (baking) paper.
+Remove the dough from the bowl and place onto the lightly floured bench.

 - Knock out the air and roll into a large rectangle (approx 40cm x 20cm)

-- Evenly place the slices scroll side up on your baking tray, leaving a 2cm gap between each bun.
-Set aside for the second prove, this should take around 40 minutes, or until doubled in size.
+- Evenly place the slices scroll side up on the baking tray, leaving a 2cm gap between each bun.

-- Place your baking tray into the oven and bake for 25 – 30 minutes.
+- Place the baking tray into the oven and bake for 25 – 30 minutes.

-- Once your scrolls are lovely and golden brown remove from the oven and allow to cool on a oven rack.
+- Once your scrolls are lovely and golden brown, remove from the oven and allow to cool on a rack.

-- Add the butter, cream cheese, icing sugar and vanilla to a bowl, using a whisk, whisk until smooth, add the milk to adjust the consistency.
+- Add the butter, cream cheese, icing sugar and vanilla to a bowl, whisk until smooth.
+Add the milk to adjust the consistency.

-- Smother the cream cheese icing over your cooled buns.
+- Smother the cream cheese icing over the cooled buns.